Mixing solutions for the Muskat problem

-and inside the mixing zone, the density of the subsolution will be simply $\rho=\frac{\lambda}{\epsilon}$.
+Notice that the width of the mixing zone is variable, and it will grow linearly in time as $\ep(x,t)=c(x,t) t$, where $c(x,t)$, $1\leq c(x,t) <2$, is essentially an arbitrary smooth function (technical assumptions will be made in theorem \ref{existencialocal}).

+The case of constant $c(x,t)=c$ is technically easier but we have preferred to deal with the variable growth case as it is more useful for further application and it shows the flexibility of the method.

 Let us observe, that at the boundary of the mixing zone, the subsolution must become a solution ($|\rho|=1$).
-In order to construct a subsolution we will need to impose the following equations for $\zb(s,t)$ and $\ep(t)$,
+Our choice of the subsolution imposes that $f(x,t)$ must satisfy the following non linear and non local equation,

 where